The bigger your house, the more add-on points you'll need to have whole-home Wi-Fi coverage.

 |Nest Wifi router + three points||Up to 7,000 sq ft||Four Google Wifi points||Up to 6,000 sq ft|

-*Google Nest Wifi requires a Google Nest router and is compatible with both Google Nest Wifi points as well as Google Wifi points.
+*Nest Wifi requires a Nest Wifi router and is compatible with both Nest Wifi points as well as Google Wifi points.
 The Nest Wifi router can cover up to 2200 sq ft.
 Each Nest Wifi point can cover up to 1600 sq ft.

 As a general rule, points work best when they’re no more than two rooms away from each other.
 For example, if the far end of your house has weak Wi-Fi, don’t put a Wifi point in that exact spot.
 Instead, put it partway in that direction.
 Try to place it in an elevated position like on a shelf.